MnkyArts/Twitch-Whitelist/README.md

 1. **Twitch Authentication**: Viewers log in through Twitch to authenticate their identity.
 2. **Follow Status Check**: The tool verifies if the viewer follows the broadcaster's stream or any of the designated group of streamers.
 3. **Whitelisting**: Verified viewers can whitelist themselves by entering their Minecraft username.
-4. **Database Management**: The system ensures that each Twitch account can whitelist only one Minecraft username, maintaining fairness and integrity.
+4. ~**Database Management**: The system ensures that each Twitch account can whitelist only one Minecraft username, maintaining fairness and integrity.~ Added Soon
 5. **Access Granted**: Authenticated and whitelisted viewers gain access to the Minecraft server, fostering a community-driven gaming experience.

 ## Get Started